chenhongyu2048/LLM-inference-optimization-paper/README.md

 - [ ] ⭐ [ServeGen: Workload Characterization and Generation of Large Language Model Serving in Production](https://arxiv.org/abs/2505.09999): show the real production LLM workload
 - [ ] [Efficient LLM Serving on Hybrid Real-time and Best-effort Requests](https://arxiv.org/abs/2504.09590): collocate the Real-time and Best-effort Requests, propose request scheduling and KV cache sharing
+- [ ] [SOLA: Optimizing SLO Attainment for Large Language Model Serving with State-Aware Scheduling](https://openreview.net/forum?id=ubIvpetAd6): a state-aware scheduling that optimizes the SLO attainment in LLM serving

 #### LLM as microservice